 The exact payroll service you receive will depend on the provider that is chosen and the contract that is agreed with them.

-When talking with an accountant, payroll bureau or other provider, you should be clear about what level of support you will need – e.g. do you need them to provide payslips to employees, make payments to HMRC on your behalf or deal with payroll related queries from your employees?
+When talking with an accountant, payroll bureau or other provider, you should be clear about what level of support you will need – for example, do you need them to provide payslips to employees, make payments to HMRC on your behalf or deal with payroll related queries from your employees?

 There are payroll providers of all shapes and sizes and you should choose who you want to assist you carefully.
 When deciding between payroll providers, you should do your research and think about:

-- Whether they are experienced with your type and size of business
+- Whether they are experienced with your type and size of employer

 - Their costs – both ongoing costs and set up costs

-- If their payroll software is endorsed by HMRC
+- If the payroll software they use is recognised by HMRC

-- The terms of their contract – e.g. will you be reimbursed if it is clear that they are at fault for failing to do something but you get charged a penalty by HMRC?
+- The terms of their contract – for example, will you be reimbursed if it is clear that they are at fault for failing to do something but you get charged a penalty by HMRC?
 Are you clear on what tasks you will do and they will do?

 It is important that you are aware that even if you use a payroll provider, you are ultimately still responsible for ensuring that your obligations are met, including checking and recording employee information, calculating and recording any additions, reporting your payroll information and making your payments to HMRC.

-One point to note is that VAT is chargeable on payroll services, even payroll services provided by charities to disabled employers.
-This less than ideal situation is discussed further in this Independent Living article and we will post any updates to this website.
+One point to note is that Value Added Tax (VAT) is chargeable on payroll services, even payroll services provided by charities to disabled employers.
+This less than ideal situation is discussed further in this Independent Living article although we have recently posted an interesting update to our news tab.

 You may want to try and run your payroll yourself to save money or because you fancy the challenge.
-If you have relatively simple payroll arrangements (e.g. you only have one payroll), have one type of pay period (e.g. weekly or monthly) and your PA has straightforward pay arrangements (e.g. hours worked or a fixed salary) then there is no reason why you shouldn’t!
+If you have relatively simple payroll arrangements so that you have one type of pay period (for example, weekly or monthly) and your PA has straightforward pay arrangements (for example, hours worked or a fixed salary), then there is no reason why you shouldn’t!

 Running a payroll yourself may seem like a daunting prospect, but in our paying wages section we highlight the key requirements to be aware of, and link to the relevant detailed information already available in places like GOV.UK (which can sometimes be hard to find).
 We also provide tools to help you.

-For example, if you choose to do your payroll ‘online’, we explain the main processes in the RTI section of our website and guide you to some free payroll software that is available, including HMRC’s own, Basic Payroll Tools.
+For example, if you choose run your payroll by using payroll software, we explain the main processes in the Real Time Information (RTI) section and guide you to some free payroll software that is available, including HMRC’s own, Basic PAYE Tools.

-We have also produced a free payslip tool that can be used with the HMRC payroll software to produce payslips for your employee, as the HMRC software does not have this function.
+We have also produced a free payslip tool that can be used with HMRC's payroll software to produce payslips for your employee, as the HMRC software does not have this function.

 The first step is to familiarise yourself with the basics of becoming an employer and running a payroll.
 HMRC have lots of general help for new employers, including webinars, e-learning, emails and videos on employing people – see GOV.UK for further details.